copsTvFan/cops-episode-guide/guide.md

   very poor eyesight, cataracts, heavy smoker, emphysema, bronchitis, hasn't drank for 13 years, but if he's drinking again he'll be very hostile and, negative.
 He just was in detox 2 weeks ago -- a good sign he's been drinking again.
-His personal info is on the board “DOB 8/20/27 or 29, divorced, ex-wife Mildred (lives with Gail) alcoholic who gets hostile when he drinks, has 4 children.”
+His personal info is on the board "DOB 8/20/27 or 29, divorced, ex-wife Mildred (lives with Gail) alcoholic who gets hostile when he drinks, has 4 children."
 One cop knows him, didn't know he was a problem.
 Sgt.
   Charles Resch says he's a loner, has 3 or 4 old cars, his mom died 8 years ago, he's kind of weird.
 The cop who was shot at says it went right between them, splinters of the door hit him.
 Officer Rick Stanek says he has a 300